+1. Geography:

-The Geography Of The Location: We generally assume that the 120 were gathered in the Upper Room, but there is a difficulty with that: How did a crowd numbering thousands of people hear Peter preach that day?
+We generally assume that the 120 were gathered in the Upper Room, but how did a crowd numbering thousands of people hear Peter preach that day?

 F.F.
 Bruce: "Whatever account may be given of the geography of verses 1-4, it is difficult to think of a more appropriate or probable setting for Peter's address than the outer court of the temple." - F.F.
-Bruce not fit into the upper room to hear Peter's sermon.
-Maybe they moved out into the streets.
-But do you believe that everyone that heard Peter's sermon accepted Jesus?
-I believe there were more than 10,000 people who heard this message when 3,000 were saved.
-There is no street in ancient Jerusalem big enough for even 3,000."
+Bruce great joy: And were continually in the temple, praising and blessing God."